Freyr: Adam of Bremen

 Written c.
 1080, one of the oldest written sources on pre-Christian Scandinavian religious practices is Adam of Bremen's Gesta Hammaburgensis ecclesiae pontificum.
 Adam claimed to have access to first-hand accounts on pagan practices in Sweden.
-He refers to Freyr with the Latinized name Fricco and mentions that an image of him at Skara was destroyed by the Christian missionary Bishop Egino.
+He refers to Freyr with the Latinized name Fricco (= Frigg) and mentions that an image of him at Skara was destroyed by the Christian missionary Bishop Egino.
 Adam's description of the Temple at Uppsala gives some details on the god.